 - Defended an oil company in upstream development case alleging environmental hazards and bodily injury from fracking and transportation of natural gas

 - Defended an oil company in case of lease termination alleging failure to develop, per TRRC field spacing rules

 - Defended a natural gas company in AMI litigation covering several counties in the Fayetteville Shale on claims of failure to assign interests, failure to account and conspiracy

 - Defended a producer in a pooled unit accounting case in Alabama

 - Defended a natural gas company in contract dispute with processing plant over requirements/capacity contract

 - Represented the plaintiff private equity fund in litigation arising from failure to assign lease under contract in Barnett Shale

 - Served as interim General Counsel to an operating company.

 The Firm’s energy expertise includes upstream development, lease obligations, royalty litigation, production accounting, JOA/Joint Interest accounting, Areas of Mutual Interest (AMI), contracts to convey, Texas Railroad Commission (TRRC) rules and regulations, processing facility contracts, and environmental claims.

-Theft of trade secrets, constructive trust, fraudulent conveyances, class actions, consumer protection actions, attorney general inquiries, and accounting disputes
+The firm’s commercial experience includes contract claims, theft of trade secrets, constructive trust, fraudulent conveyances, class actions, consumer protection actions, attorney general inquiries, and accounting disputes.

 National coordinating counsel and trial counsel for product liability, false advertising, fraud, and economic damage claims